Orr112/airflow/README.md

 ## Motivation:
 This project is a practice on utilizing Airflow to orchestrate a data pipeline.
-S3 is used to stage data in files, the data in those files is then used to create a dimensional model in Redshift, the data from the S3 is then loaded into the fact and dimensions tables in Redshift, and then .
+S3 is used to stage data in files, the data in those files is then used to create a dimensional model in Redshift, the data from the S3 is then loaded into the fact and dimensions tables in Redshift, and then a simply data check is performed to ensure that the tables have loaded tables.

 ## Files: